This tutorial is a quick fix for HP laptops that wireless does not work on Ubuntu 18.04 Gnome desktop.

-3.2 You may install the building tools first via command:
+3.1 You may first install the building tools first via command:

 4. In this terminal window, install the drivers via command:

-Type your password (no asterisks feedback) when it prompts and hit Enter.
+Type your password (no asterisk feedback) when it prompts and hit Enter.

 5. If the installation success, run 2 commands load the new driver: